Learning with less: label-efficient land cover classification at very high spatial resolution using self-supervised deep learning: Introduction

 \section{Introduction}

-Land cover data products provide valuable information about the characteristics of the Earth's surface for a wide variety of applications, including agriculture, urban planning, and environmental monitoring \citep{scarpace1980land, lovelandDevelopmentGlobalLand2000,townshendLandCover1992,wulderLandCover2018,banGlobalLandCover2015}.
-Research into automated methods for land cover classification from remotely sensed data has been ongoing for several decades, with a majority of methods relying on supervised learning techniques to classify land cover using multispectral aerial or satellite imagery \citep{brownLessonsLearnedImplementing2020, brownDynamicWorldRealtime2022, friedlGlobalLandCover2002, friedlMODISCollection52010, zhuContinuousChangeDetection2014}.
-Historically, pixel-wise and object-based image analysis (OBIA) classification methods have been the predominant approach for land cover classification, where spatial units (i.e., pixels or objects) in the image are classified based on their spectral reflectance, hand-crafted features, and ancillary data from other geospatial datasets \citep{mciverEstimatingPixelscaleLand2001, khatamiMetaanalysisRemoteSensing2016}.
-Very high spatial resolution (VHSR, \(<\) \SI{5}{\meter}) land cover products offer detailed information about the Earth's surface with high spatial accuracy, which is valuable for applications that require fine-grained information about land cover types and their spatial distribution \citep{liImpactsSpatialResolutions2022,fisherImpactSatelliteImagery2018}.
-However, the creation of such VHSR data products is inherently challenging due to the complexity of the land cover patterns at these scales and the increased spectral variability within classes \citep{strahlerNatureModelsRemote1986,woodcockFactorScaleRemote1987,hansenReviewLargeArea2012}.
-In this context, the application of deep convolutional neural networks (CNNs) to land cover classification tasks has gained significant attention in recent years, as these models excel at extracting spatial and spectral features from imagery in a data-driven manner, making them well-suited for VHSR land cover classification tasks \citep{zhuDeepLearningRemote2017a, maDeepLearningRemote2019, valiDeepLearningLand2020}.
-Nevertheless, these models require far more labeled training data compared to traditional machine learning methods, serving as a significant barrier to their widespread adoption for operational land cover mapping at VHSR \citep{zhaoReviewConvolutionalNeural2024, huTransferringDeepConvolutional2015}.
+Land cover data products provide valuable information about the characteristics of the Earth's surface for a wide variety of applications, including agriculture, urban planning, and environmental monitoring~\citep{scarpace1980land,townshendLandCover1992,wulderLandCover2018,banGlobalLandCover2015}.
+Research into automated methods for land cover classification from remotely sensed data has been ongoing for several decades, with a majority of methods relying on supervised learning techniques to classify land cover using multispectral aerial or satellite imagery~\citep{brownLessonsLearnedImplementing2020,brownDynamicWorldRealtime2022,friedlMODISCollection52010,zhuContinuousChangeDetection2014}.
+Many early efforts into automated land cover classification relied on parametric models to classify individual pixels in coarse resolution satellite imagery based on their spectral signatures or temporal trends~\citep{defriesNDVIderivedLandCover1994,jensenSpectralTexturalFeatures1979,townshendCharacterizationClassificationSouth1987,marceauEvaluationGreylevelCooccurrence1990}.
+Pixel-wise classification approaches matured in the late 1990s and 2000s as computational resources became more widely available and more capable non-parametric machine learning models were adopted for such tasks~\citep{lovelandDevelopmentGlobalLand2000,brodleyDecisionTreeClassification1997,palRandomForestClassifier2005,huangAssessmentSupportVector2002,friedlGlobalLandCover2002}.
+However, despite the increased predictive capacity of these non-parametric models, classification of very high spatial resolution (VHSR, <\SIadj{5}{\meter}) remained challenging, primarily due to the inherent complexity of land cover patterns at these scales and the increased spectral variability within classes~\citep{strahlerNatureModelsRemote1986,hansenReviewLargeArea2012}. \citet{woodcockFactorScaleRemote1987} demonstrated that local spectral variability in land cover classes substantially increases as the spatial resolution of imagery increases beyond \SIadj{5}{\meter}, increasing the inherent intra-class variance and making pixel-wise classification of VHSR imagery challenging~\citep{cleveClassificationWildlandUrban2008}.
+This is problematic, as VHSR land cover products offer detailed information about the Earth's surface with high spatial accuracy, which is valuable for applications that require fine-grained information about land cover types and their spatial distribution~\citep{liImpactsSpatialResolutions2022,fisherImpactSatelliteImagery2018,heVeryFineSpatial2023}.